Triple H (band)

 Triple H was a South Korean musical group formed by Cube Entertainment.
-The group consisted of Hyuna and Pentagon members Hui and E'Dawn.
-As a group they released two extended plays, 199X (2017) and Retro Futurism (2018).
-Cube has confirmed that Hyuna and E'Dawn are no longer a part of the company after a released statement of them dating.
+The group consisted of former 4minute member Hyuna and Pentagon members Hui and E'Dawn.
+As a group, Triple H released two extended plays, 199X (2017) and Retro Futurism (2018).

+In 2018, Cube confirmed the end of the group after Hyuna and E'Dawn were dismissed from the agency following an unapproved press release confirming they were in a relationship.

 Career

 2017: Debut with 199X

 In March 2017, Cube Entertainment announced that Hyuna had formed a project group with unnamed label mates, that was set to debut in May.
 On April 4, Cube Entertainment announced that Hui and E'Dawn from the boyband Pentagon were the other members of the group, which would be called Triple H, and that they would star in a reality show called Triple H Fun Agency.

 On May 1, Triple H released their first extended play, 199X, along with the single "365 Fresh" and its music video.
 The EP reached #4 on the Gaon Album Chart and #10 on the Billboard World Albums Chart.
 The music video for "365 Fresh" was the subject of controversy due to its depictions of sex, suicide, and crime.